... History

 History of Castlethorpe

-Castlethorpe is a village with a population of around 1,100 near Milton Keynes, about three miles north of Stony Stratford and seven miles north of Milton Keynes City Centre.
+Castlethorpe is a village with a population of around 1,100 near Milton Keynes, about three miles north-east of Stony Stratford and seven miles north of Milton Keynes City Centre.
 It is separated from the county of Northamptonshire by the River Tove.

-The village itself was first created around a motte and bailey castle built by Winemar the Fleming who was granted the manor of Hanslope by William I after the Norman Conquest in 1066AD.
 A settlement of servants and manual workers grew up around the castle and this became the village of Castlethorpe (thorpe is an Old Norse language, particularly Danish, word for homestead, and it is not unreasonable to assume that there may well have been a Danish settlement nearby as the area was, if not part of, certainly close to, the Danelaw).

 The castle was destroyed in 1215 during the Baron’s Revolt against King John.
 The castle, despite suffering some disturbance, remains a well-preserved and impressive earthwork complex, which is preserved in a public open space as a Scheduled Ancient Monument, Castle Field, in a play area in the old fish ponds of the castle, and the north-west section of Gobbeys Field.